constellation-daq/Constellation/docs/operator_guide/tutorials/missioncontrol.md

 MissionControl main window after first initialization
 ```

-The reason why the initialization of the `EudaqNativeWriter` failed becomes clear after checking its log messages either via the console output or a logging user interface:
+The reason why the initialization of the `EudaqNativeWriter` failed becomes clear after checking its status, which is shown
+in the "Last message" column of the satellites list, or its log messages either via the console output or a logging user
+interface:

 ```{error}
 Critical failure during transition: Key '_data_transmitters' does not exist